microsoft/BotFramework-WebChat/docs/LOCALIZATION.md

 ### User stories

-The localization feature is backed by these user stories:
+This localization feature will support the following user stories:

+-  Our strings will be automatically send thru a pipeline to Microsoft localization team, which they will translate the string and send us the pull request
+   -  The pipeline is implemented and owned by the localization team
--  Translated by Microsoft localization team with automated pipeline
+-  Strings localized by Microsoft localization team will be locked down
--  Overrideable by developers
+   -  Web Chat team can recommend more suitable strings to localization team, it will go through validation and send back as a pull request
+-  Developers can override strings for their own setup of Web Chat, without forking our code
-   -  Change the "Type your message" placeholder text
+   -  For example, developers can change the "Type your message" placeholder text through customization

+In the future, if we need to redesign or reimplement this feature, we need to make sure the new version will fulfill these user stories or update them as needed.

 ### Translated by Microsoft localization team